Compare & Contrast – Disney’s Lighting Lane with Universal’s Express Pass

 What is Universal’s Express Pass?

-Universal’s Express Pass (Express) is a paid upcharge queue option that promises to reduce wait times by half.
-Guests who purchase Express are granted admission to a special Express Line queue anytime to access the attraction quicker.
-The standard Express Pass grants access once per attraction, but an unlimited option is available as is a two-park option.
-Your best option is to book a stay at a Premier Universal Orlando hotel which includes unlimited, 2-day EP each day of your stay.
+Universal’s Express Pass (Express for short) is a paid upcharge queue that promises to reduce wait times by half.
+Guests who purchase Express are granted admission to a special Express Line queue anytime to access the attraction more quickly.
+The standard Express Pass grants access once per attraction at one park, but an unlimited option and two-park upgrade is available.

 Guardians of the Galaxy Cosmic Rewind – An Individual Lighting Lane attraction. (photo by Michael Carelli)